-This delightful short stroll takes in the early spring flowers in three stunning City Gardens – the Museum Gardens, Dean’s Park and the lesser-known St Anthony’s Garden.
-Purple and orange crocuses, yellow daffodils, and pink hellebores are perfectly set off by trees and grand church buildings.
+This delightful, multicoloured stroll takes in the early spring flowers in three stunning City Gardens – the Museum Gardens, Dean’s Park and the lesser-known St Anthony’s Garden.
+Yellow, white and lilac crocuses, pink cyclamen, and purple hellebores are perfectly set off by trees and grand church buildings.

-Start in the Museum Gardens and pause to admire the pool of purple cyclamen and crocuses under the pear-barked beech by the main path from town.
-Then take a stroll round to the right of the Abbey to a joyful patch of daffodils under some plane trees by the exit to the ‘Edible Wood’.
+Start in the Museum Gardens and pause to admire the pool of pink cyclamen under the pear-barked beech by the main path from town.
+Then take a stroll round to the right of the Abbey to a joyful emerging patch of daffodils under some plane trees by the exit to the ‘Edible Wood’.
 Follow the path out through the ‘Wood’ and you come to Bootham Bar.
-Walk towards the Minster and turn left into Dean’s Park to relish its splendid display of crocuses.
+Walk towards the Minster and turn left into Dean’s Park to relish its splendid multicoloured display of crocuses.

 Next, make your way to the back of the Minster, onto Goodramgate, and then left down Aldwark to Peasholme Green.
-Take a left and, just past Trinity Church, there are a couple of unmarked doors in the wall.
+Take a left and, just past Trinity Church opposite the Black Swan, there are a couple of unmarked doors in the wall.
 These lead to the wonderful secret garden below the Walls that is St Anthony’s Garden.

-There’s a good map of walking and cycling routes around the centre here.
+Here’s a good map of walking and cycling routes around the centre.